DAIC-tud/docs/content/en/docs/manual/connecting/index.md

 ## Access from outside university network
 Direct access to DAIC from _outside the university network_ is blocked by a firewall.
 Thus, to access DAIC, there are two options.
 You can either:

-1. Use TU Delft's EduVPN or other recommended VPN.
-Once connected to a VPN, you can ssh to DAIC directly, as in [SSH access](#ssh-access).
-See TU Delft {{< external-link "https://www.tudelft.nl/en/library/using-the-library/facilities-study-places/off-campus-access/access-via-vpn" "Access via VPN" >}} page, or
-2. Connect via Linux bastion server.
-In this case, first, you connect (using an SSH or SCP/SFTP client) to the bastion server, and then ssh into DAIC, as depicted in Fig 1.
+1. Connect via Linux bastion server.
+In this case, first, you connect (using an SSH or SCP/SFTP client) to the bastion server, and then ssh into DAIC, as depicted in Figure 1.

-{{< figure src="images/connecting_to_hpc.png" caption="Connecting to DAIC from outside TU Delft network" width="500px" >}}

 For the linux bastion, if you are an employee or guest, use `linux-bastion.tudelft.nl`.
 If you are a student (BSc or MSc), then use `student-linux.tudelft.nl` as per the following examples: